salmazekri/Evaluation_Task/README.md

 # Evaluation_Task
-evaluation task to be reviewed by Clad team
+evaluation task to be reviewed by the compiler research team
 ## Repository Structure

 ### Test Cases (`tests/`)